These are the Best Google Fi Phones in 2022

 - The Stylus Option: Samsung Galaxy Note 20 Ultra

-Best Performer: Samsung Galaxy S21 Ultra
+Best Overall: Samsung Galaxy S21 Ultra

-If you’re looking for a smartphone experience that does not compromise much in the way of specifications, while still hoping to make the most of your Google Fi plan, the Galaxy S21 Ultra is a tough choice to beat.
+If you’re looking for a smartphone experience that doesn’t compromise much in the way of specifications, while still hoping to make the most of your Google Fi plan, the Galaxy S21 Ultra is a tough choice to beat.
 While its version of Android isn’t the cleanest, if you compare the performance and feature set offered by the other devices on this list, this Samsung flagship does stand out.

-With a Snapdragon 888 processor, a 6.8-inch WQHD+ Dynamic AMOLED display with a variable refresh up to 120Hz, and a four-sensor camera array headlined by a 108 MP shooter, this device will never let you down, especially with its 5000 mAh battery.
+With a Snapdragon 888 processor, a 6.8 inch WQHD+ Dynamic AMOLED display with a variable refresh up to 120Hz, and a four-sensor camera array headlined by a 108 MP shooter, this device will never let you down, especially with its 5000 mAh battery.

-Second Best Performer: Samsung Galaxy S21
+Also Great: Samsung Galaxy S21

 If the Galaxy S21 Ultra’s price tag is a little hard to stomach, the Galaxy S21 makes for a pretty good alternative.
 While the only component that it shares with the Ultra is its processor, the rest of its parts are mostly par for the course.